gunez/weatherforecast/README.md

 **To run project:** `gradle bootRun`

+The project will be served in `http://localhost:8080/` with default configurations.

 **Note:** Supported gradle version is gradle-4.10.2.
 Project is developed with this version and it may not work properly with gradle version > 5.